 Follow fertilizer instructions; avoid overfertilization |

-Water bonsai tree before and after fertilizing |
+Water bonsai before and after fertilizing |

 Consider using organic fertilizers for improved soil quality |